metinuslu/facedetection_api/ReadMe.md

 - `http://127.0.0.1:8000/docs`
 - `http://127.0.0.1:8000/redoc`

-#### `FaceDetection` Service Test:
+#### FaceDetection Service Test:
-Let's go to `http://127.0.0.1:8000/docs` on the browser and load the test image from the **img/** directory and test it.
+Step 1: Let's go to `http://127.0.0.1:8000/docs` on the browser and load the test image from the **img/** directory and test it.
-Please browse to files from the env TestScreen1.jpg and TestScreen2.jpg.
+Step 2: Please browse to files from the env TestScreen1.jpg and TestScreen2.jpg.
+Step 3: Please browse to the response results.

+## Additional information
+Joint Face Detection and Alignment using Multi-task Cascaded Convolutional Networks (MTCCN) | https://arxiv.org/abs/1604.02878

 ## ToDo
 - [ ] Adult Detection
 - [ ] Logging
 - [ ] facenet-pytorch Implementation

-## Additional information
-Joint Face Detection and Alignment using Multi-task Cascaded Convolutional Networks (MTCCN) | https://arxiv.org/abs/1604.02878

 ## Contact
 - Metin Uslu